Heads I Win, Tails You Lose

 Heads I Win, Tails You Lose (Testa o Croce, also known as Heads or Tails) is a 1982 Italian comedy film written and directed by Nanni Loy.

-The film consists in two back-to-back stories that deals with two "taboo" themes, the celibacy of the clergy in the episode of Renato Pozzetto and the homosexuality in the one with Nino Manfredi.
+The film consists in two back-to-back stories that deals with two "taboo" themes: the celibacy of the clergy in the episode of Renato Pozzetto, and homosexuality in the one with Nino Manfredi.